02 July, 2018

 There appears to be mixed opinion on the success of the pilot so we will await review of the scheme following its conclusion.
 It will also be interesting to see if the successes of "flexible deployment" and the pilot scheme will encourage or hinder the ongoing campaign for a specialist housing court, which is being supported by Sajid Javid MP following recommendations from the Residential Landlord's Association.
 A Government consultation into these plans is due to be held later this year.

-If you are looking for any more information with regards to our services view our Housing & Regeneration section.
-You can also contact Lachlan McLean in our Housing & Regeneration department via email or phone on 01772 220219.
+For more information contact Lachlan McLean in our Housing & Regeneration department via email or phone on 01772 220219.
 Alternatively send any question through to Forbes Solicitors via our online Contact Form.